 Akademikerförbundet SSR, BPW Sverige, Centerkvinnorna, Fackförbundet ST, Fastighetsanställdas Förbund, Feministiskt Initiativ, Finansförbundet, Forum – Kvinnor och funktionshinder, Fredrika Bremer Förbundet, FTF – facket för försäkring och finans, Försvarsförbundet, Gröna kvinnor, Handelsanställdas förbund, Hotell- och restaurangfacket, IF Metall, Internationella Kvinnoförbundet (IKF), Kommunal, Kvinnliga Läkares Förening, Kvinnofronten, Kvinnor för fred väst, KvinnorKan, Kvinnor i Svenska kyrkan, Liberala Kvinnor, LO, Miljöpartiets jämställdhets- och mångfaldskommitté, S-kvinnor, Svenska Kvinnors Vänsterförbund, Sveriges Arbetsterapeuter, Sveriges Makalösa Föräldrar, Sveriges universitetslärare och forskare (SULF), TCO, Unizon, Varken hora eller kuvad, Vision, Vårdförbundet, Vänsterpartiets kvinnonätverk, Winnet Sverige.

 The pay gap between women and men

-Our campaign is based on statistics from the Swedish National Mediation Office, which is an authority under the Department of Labour.
-They are responsible for the public statistics on wages in Sweden.
-An important task for them is to study and analyse salaries from a gender equality perspective.
-Their study from 2016, built on data collected in 2015, shows that the pay gap between women and men in Sweden is 12,5 %.
+Our campaign is based on statistics from the Swedish National Mediation Office, which is an authority under the Ministry of Employment.
+They are responsible for the public statistics on wages in Sweden, and analysing salaries from a gender equality perspective.
+Their study from 2017 shows that the wage gap between women and men in Sweden is 12 %.